Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 1. Bring the candle over, Jimmy.
 Let’s see if this tree really is fireproof.

-I, a former Martha Stewart soiree enthusiast, am going to write a post on ten steps to simplifying Christmas.
+And now I present myself, a former Martha Stewart soiree enthusiast, am going to write a post on ten steps to simplifying Christmas.
 Insert laugh here.

 Simplifying Christmas, or any soirees, hasn’t been my thing.

 Some years ago, I hired a clown for a thirty-person party.
 I handmade circus invitations.
 I spent hours placing the red and white tent over our backyard playground.
 My daughter was turning three and wouldn’t remember any of it.